unsaved/gradle-ivyxml-plugin/README.txt

 Purposefully does not do anything with any ivysettings.xml file.
 Purposefully ignores publishing-related ivy.xml elements and attributes.

+The 'doc' subdirectory contains an example.
+Take a look at the "build.gradle" and "ivy.xml" files there, and run gradle from that directory.

 This work was motivated by discussion for issue GRADLE-197 at http://issues.gradle.org/browse/GRADLE-197, and started with code snippets from there.
 I have added much more complete support since then.